-Reporting lines are designed to avoid any conflicts arising.
+Reporting lines are designed to avoid conflicts arising and/or to ensure that these are addressed to the responsible persons.
 Where appropriate, Jefferies has in place separate supervision or functional or physical segregation arrangements designed to prevent the simultaneous involvement of an employee in separate services or activities where such involvement may impair the proper management of conflicts.
 Remuneration, commission and bonus structures are designed so as not to create an incentive for an employee to act contrary to a client's best interests.